 7. Get your board game on

 In case you haven’t noticed, the Seattle area is enjoying a boom in game stores and cafes — making it easy to while away an afternoon looking for your family’s new favorite way of connecting (and competing).
-Try Blue Highway Games in Seattle’s Queen Anne neighborhood, Meeples Games, a gaming cafe in West Seattle; or Card Kingdom/Café Mox in Ballard or its new, spacious Bellevue cousin Mox Boarding House, where you can try games in real time before you buy while enjoying nibbles and drinks.
+Try Blue Highway Games in Seattle’s Queen Anne neighborhood, Meeples Games, a gaming cafe in West Seattle; or Card Kingdom/Café Mox in Ballard or its even more spacious Bellevue cousin Mox Boarding House, where you can try games in real time before you buy while enjoying nibbles and drinks.
 Locations of Uncle's Games in Bellevue, Redmond and Tacoma also host a variety of gaming gatherings.

 8. Go on a treasure hunt

 You want to hike, or at least walk outside.
 Your kid likes technology and treasure.
 The win-win-win activity (and time-tested alternative to Pokémon Go) is geocaching, a GPS-driven hunt that you can do anywhere in the world, starting with (literally) your backyard.
-A new article on ParentMap.com outlines basic caching etiquette and local starting points to get your family into the game, from a hike in old-growth forest on Whidbey Island to a history-driven cache hunt in Port Townsend.
-Find out more at geocaching.com at parentmap.com/geocache.
+Our geocaching primer outlines basic caching etiquette and local starting points to get your family into the game, from a hike in old-growth forest on Whidbey Island to a history-driven cache hunt in Port Townsend.
 Want a lower-tech hunt?
 Try letterboxing, whereby you follow clues to a cached journal, in which you can leave your signature stamp, or this painted rock treasure hunt.

 9. See a new museum, for free

 Did you know that free museum days extend well beyond first Thursdays?
-Play at Bellevue Arts Museum or Hands on Children’s Museum on a first Friday; browse the lovely Seattle Asian Art Museum or get a dose of the tropics at the renovated Volunteer Park Conservatory on a first Saturday; visit the pay-what-you-can Children’s Museum of Tacoma or the always-free Frye Art Museum in Seattle or Puget Sound Navy Museum in Bremerton on any day.
-If you are a family with a child on the autism spectrum, a new program allows you to explore Pacific Science Center before doors open on the second Saturday of the month (through December 2015).
+Play at Bellevue Arts Museum or Hands on Children’s Museum on a first Friday; get a dose of the tropics at the renovated Volunteer Park Conservatory on a first Saturday; visit the pay-what-you-can Children’s Museum of Tacoma or the always-free Frye Art Museum in Seattle or Puget Sound Navy Museum in Bremerton on any day.
+If you are a family with a child on the autism spectrum, a program allows you to explore Pacific Science Center before doors open on the second Saturday of the month.

 10. Go to a show

 Not to sound smug, but we did some of the work for you on this one.
-For starters, check out this article on top picks for spring arts.
-Shows that look particularly fun for a family date include the Moisture Festival’s matinees (March 19–April 12), featuring a wide range of circus and vaudeville acts, with Hale’s beer on tap for parents; Seattle Children’s Theatre’s sure-to-be-enthralling reprisal of Robin Hood (April 16–May 17); or the Family Improv Night on Saturdays at SecondStory Repertory in Redmond.
-For a splurge, consider Cirque du Soleil’s Kurios, the latest Cirque extravaganza about inventors, magic and acrobatics, at Marymoor Park in Redmond (runs through March 22).Google+
+For starters, check out our family fun calendar.
+Shows that look particularly fun for an upcoming family date include the Moisture Festival’s matinees, featuring a wide range of circus and vaudeville acts, with Hale’s beer on tap for parents or Family Improv Night on Saturdays at SecondStory Repertory in Redmond.
+Our spring arts guide highlights even more great upcoming shows for families.